 May one forgive a loan without telling the borrower?

-One who forgives a loan is to tell the borrower that the loan is forgiven in order to refrain him from transgressing any sin.
+It is proper for one who forgives a loan to tell the borrower that the loan is forgiven, in order to prevent him from transgressing any sin.
 Furthermore, some Poskim rule that forgiving a loan is only legally binding if done with the knowledge of the borrower.

-The reason: As a borrower who does not pay back a loan transgresses a prohibition, as brought in Admur 4; Michaber C. M. 97/3.
-Now, the Gemara in Nazir 23a [brought in Rashi Matos 30:6] states that if a wife made a vow and her husband abolished it without her knowledge and she transgresses the vow, then she needs atonement.
+The reason: As a borrower who does not pay back a loan, transgresses a prohibition, as brought in Admur Halva 4; Michaber C. M. 97:3.
+Now, the Mishneh in Nazir 23a [brought in Rashi Matos 30:6] states that if a wife made a vow and her husband abolished it without her knowledge, and she transgresses the vow, then she needs atonement [“Vahashem Yislach Lah”].
 From here we learn that when one thinks he is doing a sin in his mind it is considered that he has transgressed even if in truth he did not transgress.
-This is aside for the fact that there are Poskim that rule a loan is not forgiven unless it is done in front of the borrower.
+Thus, if one intended to eat Treif and ate Kosher, he needs atonement.
+[Rebbe Akiva in Nazir ibid; See Minchas Shlomo 35 regarding Yichud] The same applies in Mitzvos of Bein Adam Lechaveiro, such as if a father is Mochel on his Kavod but does not tell his son, the son still needs atonement if he does not respect him.
+[Tosafos Kiddushin 32a; Ritva Kiddushin ibid; Chofetz Chaim Lashon Hara 4 regarding saying Lashon Hara Letoeles; However, see Sefer Chassidim 152 who allows a father to be Mochel without telling the son; See Or Hachaim Vayigash] This is aside for the fact that there are Poskim who rule a loan is not forgiven unless it is done in front of the borrower.